Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Implementation Details

 \section{Implementation Details}

 In our fact retrieval process, we employ a beam search with a width of 2, meaning we consider only two candidate relations at each hop.
 For the total number of retrieval hops $n$, we set it to 4, 5, and 6 for 2-hop, 3-hop, and 4-hop questions, respectively.
 For simplicity, we omit the term $p(q | h_1)$ as it remains constant for each question, and its exclusion does not impact empirical performance.
-Regarding the SEARC baseline, we pair smaller models with larger auxiliary models: GPT-2-small (124M)~\cite{radford2019language} with GPT-2-xl (1.3B)~\cite{radford2019language}, GPT-2-large (774M)~\cite{radford2019language} with GPT-J (6B)~\cite{gpt-j}, and GPT-Neo (2.7B)~\cite{gpt-neo} with both Falcon (7B)~\cite{almazrouei2023falcon} and Vicuna (7B)~\cite{vicuna2023}, as well as Llama2 (7B)~\cite{touvron2023llama2}.
+Regarding the SEARC baseline, we pair smaller models with larger auxiliary models: GPT-2-small (124M)~\cite{radford2019language} with GPT-2-xl (1.5B)~\cite{radford2019language}, GPT-2-large (774M)~\cite{radford2019language} with GPT-J (6B)~\cite{gpt-j}, and GPT-Neo (2.7B)~\cite{gpt-neo} with both Falcon (7B)~\cite{almazrouei2023falcon} and Vicuna (7B)~\cite{vicuna2023}, as well as Llama2 (7B)~\cite{touvron2023llama2}.
 We implement these models with the code and checkpoints available from Huggingface library~\citep{wolf2019huggingface}.

-\begin{acks} The work is, in part, supported by NSF (\#IIS-2223768).
-The views and conclusions in this paper are those of the authors and should not be interpreted as representing any funding agencies. \end{acks}
+For Subgraph Retriever~\cite{zhang2022subgraph}, we first retrieve the knowledge graph, and then we incorporate it into the editing LLMs with an editing prompt.